github/docs/content/github/setting-up-and-managing-your-github-user-account/changing-your-primary-email-address.md

 ---
 {% note %}

-**Note:** Please note that you cannot change your *primary* email address to an email that is already set to be your *backup* email address.
+**Note:** You cannot change your primary email address to an email that is already set to be your backup email address.

 {% endnote %}